2019 Pacific typhoon season: Typhoon Hagibis

 The National Weather Service also began issuing advisories for its areas of responsibility, with a typhoon warning issued for Saipan and Tinian, and tropical storm advisories issued for Sinapalo and Hagåtña.
 Hagibis passed over the Mariana Islands at 15:30 UTC on October 7 at peak intensity, with 10-minute sustained winds of 195 km/h and a central pressure of 915 hPa (27.02 inHg).

 After passing the Mariana Islands, Hagibis began an eyewall replacement cycle, which caused the rapid intensification phase to end.
 As the primary eyewall began to erode, the typhoon weakened to a high-end Category 4-equivalent super typhoon at 00:00 UTC on October 8.
 Several hours later, Hagibis re-intensified into a Category 5-equivalent system upon completing the eyewall replacement cycle.
 Hagibis began to weaken on October 10.
 Hagibis made landfall on the Izu Peninsula of southeastern Honshu just after 09:00 UTC on October 12.
 Upon crossing the coast, the system had 10-minute sustained winds of 150 km/h and one-minute sustained winds of 155 km/h, equivalent to a Category 2 hurricane.

 By 13:30 UTC on October 10, the expected impacts in parts of Japan were such that the organisers of the 2019 Rugby World Cup decided to cancel at least two matches scheduled to be played over the weekend.
 On October 12 a third match was cancelled Japan Rail, Japan Airlines, and All Nippon Airways all announced suspended services.

 On October 11, Formula One announced that they are cancelling all Saturday planned events that were initially scheduled as part of the 2019 Japanese Grand Prix.
 This includes the third practice session and qualifying, the latter of which was rescheduled to take place on Sunday morning, a few hours before the race.
 The F4 Japanese Championship had previously announced the previous day that they will be cancelling the double header round at Suzuka that was initially scheduled to take place as a supporting event for the Japanese Grand Prix.

-The name Hagibis was retired and was replaced with Ragasa.